NBA 2K22: How to unlock Lifetime Rewards DeAndre Jordan - Gamepur

 Take a trip to Lob City.

 Developer Visual Concepts has added a new wrinkle to NBA 2K22’s Objective system in the form of Lifetime Rewards.
 These objectives aren’t tied to a specific Season and can be earned at any point within the game.
 We’ve seen the team use this format successfully with Darrell Griffith in September, and now they’ve added DeAndre Jordan to the mix.
-His objective set is actually a bit easier than Griffith’s as you don’t have to win any multiplayer games to unlock him.
-Here’s how to pick him up.
+His objective set is actually a bit easier than Griffith’s, as you don’t have to win any multiplayer games

 To get Jordan into your squad, you need to complete nine different objectives.
 However, it’s important to note that you won’t be able to do some of the later objectives without first unlocking cards from earlier objectives.
 So, do your best to focus on the first few objectives early to give yourself the quickest path through the set.
 Here are the objectives: